 Frankfurt's population: a third older than 65 years - what now?

-in Hesse and beyond, people face remarkable demographic development: the proportion of older people in households is increasing steadily.
-According to the latest surveys, 31.3 percent of households in Hesse with at least one person aged 65 and over in 2024, reports frankfurt live .
-This proportion is even more striking in Frankfurt am Main - there is even 31.3 percent, which corresponds to around 955,000 households.
-It is particularly striking that 78.9 percent of these households consist exclusively of "Generation 65plus" people.
+In Hesse and beyond, people are facing a remarkable demographic development: the proportion of older people in households is constantly increasing.
+According to the latest surveys, by 2024 31.3 percent of households in Hesse will already have at least one person aged 65 or over living, it is reported Frankfurt Live.
+In Frankfurt am Main this proportion is even more striking - there it is even 31.3 percent, which corresponds to around 955,000 households.
+What is particularly striking is that 78.9 percent of these households consist exclusively of people from the “65+ generation”.

-Did you know that only 7.6 percent of households with older people consist of three or more people in Hesse?
-This survey illustrates another trend: one -person households are increasing.
-In Frankfurt, 45.7 percent of households lived alone with at least one person aged 65 and over.
-The fact that more and more older people live alone is a social challenge that should not be neglected.
+Did you know that in Hesse only 7.6 percent of households with older people consist of three or more people?
+This survey highlights another trend: single-person households are increasing.
+In Frankfurt, 45.7 percent of households with at least one person aged 65 or over lived alone.
+The fact that more and more older people are living alone is a social challenge that should not be ignored.

 The numbers and their meaning

 Another interesting point that the current statistics address concerns the very old.
-61 percent of the over 85-year-olds live in one-person households, which means that this group is often particularly susceptible to loneliness and other social challenges.
-It is becoming increasingly clear that we have to rethink our social structures in order to take this demographic development into account
+61 percent of people over 85 live in single-person households, which means that this group is often particularly vulnerable to loneliness and other social challenges.
+It is becoming increasingly clear that we need to rethink our social structures to take this demographic development into account.

 A look into the future

-The demographic location is not only a challenge, but also has opportunities.
-The increasing life expectancy means that increasingly experienced and committed older people are available who want to actively contribute to society.
-Nevertheless, we see a cross-sectoral burden on the pension system, fueled by the decreasing population of employable age and the high number of deaths that exceeds the birth number throughout Germany, as Statista
+However, the demographic situation is not only a challenge, but also presents opportunities.
+Increasing life expectancy means that there is an increasing number of experienced and committed older people available who want to be actively involved in society.
+Nevertheless, we see a cross-sector burden on the pension system, fueled by the declining working-age population and the high number of deaths, which will exceed the number of births across Germany in 2023 Statista determines.

-Here are some numbers that round off the image:
+Here are some numbers that complete the picture:

-Overall, this demographic change embodies the transition to a society that has become more various and maybe also a little more complex.
-How we adjust to these changes will be crucial to secure the quality of life of all generations.
+Overall, this demographic change represents the transition to a society that has become more diverse and perhaps a little more complex.
+How we adapt to these changes will be crucial to ensuring the quality of life of all generations.